Developing Visual Editors for Backend Type Elements

-After we completed Extend Your Own Element Families, although we can create instances and run them, configuration parameters need to be manually modified in files, which is not user-friendly for business developers who are not familiar with code.
+After completing the Extend Your Own Element Families tutorial, you can create and run element instances.
+However, configuration parameters must be manually modified in files, which presents a challenge for business developers unfamiliar with code.

-This article will introduce how to develop a visual configuration editor for DingTalk robots, achieving the same graphical configuration experience as official elements in JitAi development tools.
+This guide demonstrates how to develop a visual configuration editor for a DingTalk robot, delivering the same graphical configuration experience as official JitAi elements.

 imRobots/